niklr/hopr-network-graph/README.md

 ```bash
 npx ts-node -P tsconfig.commonjs.json .\extract.ts
 ```
+[npx](https://docs.npmjs.com/cli/v7/commands/npx) runs a command from a local or remote npm package.
 [ts-node](https://github.com/TypeStrong/ts-node) compiles the code on the fly and runs it through node.

 ## Build <a name="build"></a>